retorquere/zotero-better-bibtex/site/content/citing/cayw.md

 * the response body will be `[#adams2001][][#brigge2002][]`, and
 * `[#adams2001][][#brigge2002][]` will be left on the clipboard

+Note that as of Zotero 5.0.71, access to this URL will no longer work from the browser for security reasons; `curl` and other programmatic access will work if you make sure you send a `User-Agent` header (`curl` does so by default).

 ## Playing around

 For testing for other markdown formatters, you can construct simple references yourself, using the `playground` formatter, with parameters: